publiccodenet/about/activities/live-streaming/index.md

 Codebase level:

 - Civil servants working on public code codebases (ie. potential stewardship material) and project managers
-- Civic tech people working on codebases in use by public orgs
+- Civic tech people working on codebases in use by public organizations
 - People interested in FOSS in general
 - People interested by specific types of software
 - Media following up on a particular codebase or use case